cloudacademy/angular-labs/03-angular-templates/README.md

-# Create a New Angular Component
+# Create a New Angular Template

 ## 1. Setup Project